TOWNHEAD GREYHOUND STADIUM SUMMARY

 FURTHER COMMENTS———————- A very tight track with tight bends due to the narrow strip of land it had been built on.

 Another of the Scottish towns to host Greyhounds Racing at two different venues, is the one in the Ayrshire town of Irvine, a town situated 12 miles north of Ayr.
 The first track to open in Irvine the Townhead Greyhound track, a venue situated within half a mile south east of Irvine’s town centre.
 It had been constructed on a narrow section of land that lay just off Broomlands Drive, developing between a laundry business and a boundary wall of Rack Riggs.
 The narrow section of land created a track that had long straights but very tight bends, yet had a circumference of 300 yards.
 Distances were set at 280 and 460 yards with the hounds chasing a ball hare type system.
 It opened up as an independent track with its first meeting being staged on the 30th of December 1932.
-It continued to host Greyhound Racing for almost 35 years before its closure came during 1967, with its foundations disappearing beneath a car park, and a cluster of houses known as Bradbury Glebe.
+It continued to host Greyhound Racing for almost 40 years before its closure came around 1970, with its foundations disappearing beneath a car park, and a cluster of houses known as Bradbury Glebe.
 It is very unlikely, although it is not yet clear that any remnants of the track remain.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.